 - Create your own website (for faculty websites and student organizations): Using a tool like Microsoft FrontPage, Microsoft SharePoint Designer, or Adobe Dreamweaver, you can design and create your own static website.

-To request a website, please contact the IT Help Desk.
+To request a website, contact the IT Help Desk.

 Review these top ten suggestions from Web Management before beginning a Mercer website:

 - Identify someone who will manage the website.
 For a site not in CMS, this person needs to be familiar with web design and the use of one of the software packages listed above.
 For a site in CMS, this person needs to be very familiar with using a web browser and the subject matter content addressed by the website.

 - Determine the structure of the website in advance.
 Determine what information needs to be on each page and determine if any of the pages need to be grouped.

 - Write your content in a way that is approachable to a large audience.

 - Instead of placing your mission statement on your home page, try to put your most compelling information.
 This will entice a visitor to go deeper into your site.